nearform/react-pwa/README.md

 Within the context of the app, each page is represented by it's own `js/pages/[page]` file.
 This helps in debugging, in terms of isolating issues that might be happening within one section of the site, and can be useful when defining rules for [code splitting](https://reactjs.org/docs/code-splitting.html).

-##### RouteWithData
+##### Page

-Within the app's `containers` most of the data fetching and handling occurs within `RouteWithData`, which on the client takes care of handling asynchronous loading of the data, while on the server receives the data as static property.
+Within the app's `containers` most of the data fetching and handling occurs within `Page` component, which on the client takes care of handling asynchronous loading of the data, while on the server receives the data as static property.

 The routes are defined within `routes.js` as a series of objects for each route.
 This process runs either server-side or on the client-side.